 Cheap Cuts Documentary Film Festival is the only UK festival dedicated exclusively to short documentary.
 Cheap Cuts showcases the best of British and international short documentary talent.
 They strongly believe in content over form and are interested in the stories you have to tell and not the equipment or budget used to do so.
 The awards are decided by a trusted panel of internationally recognised documentary filmmakers, and prizes are awarded to the chosen winning film in each category.

-The Aesthetica Short Film Festival is a major UK and international film festival now in its seventh year.
+The Aesthetica Short Film Festival is the major UK and international film festival now in its seventh year.
 It screens 400 films from 40 countries worldwide in 18 iconic venues across the city of York, UK.
 ASFF is a hotbed for fresh ideas and talent discovery.
 Featuring a series of industry sessions, networking opportunities and guest showcase screenings, the festival is a destination to experience the power and craft of cinema.

 D.E-R is an association of documentary filmmakers from Emilia-Romagna, founded in 2006 in Bologna, Italy.
 Its members are documentary directors and producers active in producing and distributing documentary films originated in the Emilia-Romagna Region.
-Aim of the association is the promotion of regional productions at the national and international level.
+The aim of the association is the promotion of regional productions at the national and international level.

 AVANCA Film Festival is a space filled with images, films, workshops, conferences, exhibitions, ideas and people from all over the world.

 Arkadia ShortFest is an international short film festival, which happens in the town of Băicoi, Prahova.
 What do they offer?
 3 days of artistic events, taking place in an authentic space and making easier for Prahova’s surroundings new generation the access to art and culture.